besepa/besepa-ruby/README.md

 ## Supported Ruby Versions

-Right now, this gem has been testing with Ruby 2 only.
+Right now, this gem has been tested with Ruby 2 only.
 More coming.

 ## Contributing